spatialos/gdk-for-unity/docs/content/ecs/component-data.md

 A `struct`, which implements `Unity.Entities.IComponentData` and `Improbable.Gdk.Core.ISpatialComponentData`, is generated for each SpatialOS component.

-The generation process names each of these structs according to the relevant schemalang component name, SpatialOS[schemalang component name].
+The generation process names each of these structs according to the relevant schemalang component name, `[schemalang_name].Component`.
 The structs only contain the schema data fields.
 They do *not* contain any fields or methods relating to [commands](commands.md) or [events](events.md) defined on that component.

 For example: